parc314/youtubeAPITest/README.md

 How to run -
 1. git clone https://github.com/parc314/youtubeAPITest.git
+2. cd youtubeAPITest
-2. docker-compose down --rm all
+3. docker-compose down --rm all
-3. docker-compose up
+4. docker-compose up
-4. Verify by using the get endpoint
+5. Verify by using the get endpoint